 In 2011, she attended the Police Executive Research Forum, Improving the Police Response to Sexual Assault, in Washington DC, where she was asked to present regarding the department’s procedures for investigating sexual assault cases.
 Deputy Chief Gibbs also served as the department’s representative to the Fulton County Child Abuse Protocol Committee, where she helped to rewrite Fulton County’s procedures for investigating and prosecuting child abuse cases.
 In 2012, Deputy Chief Gibbs was promoted to the rank of captain and assigned to Zone 4 as the Assistant Zone Commander.
 In 2013, she was promoted to the rank of major and assigned to the Information Services Section where she oversaw the building of the department’s state of the art Crime Lab.
 In February of 2016, she was transferred to the Corporate Services Section where she was responsible for the Background and Recruiting, Personnel, Fleet and Fiscal Units.

 Deputy Chief Gibbs earned her Bachelor of Science in Criminal Justice from Georgia State University and her Master of Public Administration from the University of West Georgia.
-She is a graduate of Northwestern University’s School of Police Staff and Command and the Clark Atlanta University Rising Stars Leadership Development Program.
+She is a graduate of Northwestern University’s School of Police Staff and Command and the Police Executive Research Forum's Senior Management Institute for Police.